Rangle.io: React Training

 Wrapper

 Redux-form provides a redux-form wrapper to pass your component props as callbacks (resetForm, handleSubmit) and form data (error, dirty, fields, submitting).
-View the full list of props.
+View the .

 export default reduxForm({